AdobeDocs/app-builder/src/pages/intro_and_overview/faq.md

 ### Do ingress IP addresses for Adobe I/O Runtime ever change?

 Yes, IP addresses returned when looking up an Adobe I/O Runtime endpoint's DNS record can change at any time.
 To avoid issues connecting and routing to the platform, clients should not cache DNS-lookup responses for Adobe I/O Runtime endpoints beyond the TTL of the DNS record.
-For more information, see [Secure Communication with Back-end Services](../guides/runtime_guides/security_general.md#secure-communication-with-back-end-services) in the [Security Guide](../guides/runtime_guides/security_general.md).
+For more information, see [Secure communication with back-end services](../guides/runtime_guides/security_general.md#secure-communication-with-back-end-services) in the [Security Guide](../guides/runtime_guides/security_general.md).

 ### What ports and outbound connections does I/O Runtime support?